 If you’re trying to make it easy for customers to call your business, you are probably using click-to-call ads in your paid search efforts.
 Click-to-call ads work great because it makes it a one-click affair for mobile searchers to call your business.
-But did you know that Facebook also offers a click-to-call feature?
-With Facebook’s “Call Now” feature, you can make it easy for customers who you are reaching through your Facebook advertising to call your business.
+But you may not know that with Facebook’s click-to-call feature, also known as “Call Now”, you can make it easy for customers who you are reaching through your Facebook advertising to call your business.

 Here are five things you need to know to about Facebook Call Now ads to get the most out of your marketing dollars.

 Facebook Call Now Ads Aren’t Just for Local Businesses

 The Call Now click-to-call feature is part of Facebook’s Reach Ads toolkit, which helps businesses connect with customers who are close to their business location.
 By using Reach Ads with the Call Now CTA button, you can target people only within your service area.
 This allows you to only spend your ad dollars reaching people within your service area and prevents you from getting calls from people that won’t ever become customers.

 Though Facebook Call Now ads are intended to reach local audiences, that does not mean they are just for mom-and-pop shops.
 Reach Ads let you connect with people at multiple business locations, so you can precisely target people who are near locations or localities that you service.
 This is great for home services companies that have their branches set up to serve particular cities, distributed insurance agencies that serve one state, and businesses like hotels that have many locations and get a lot of customers calling for information before booking a room.

 Call Now isn’t the Only Way to Drive Calls from Facebook